13+ Best Scissor Lift Safety Tips – [Updated for 2023]

 - Any other equipment that needs to be used

 A trained scissor lift operator should perform this inspection.
-If any of these areas are found to be compromised, and there’s no immediate fix, the equipment should be taken out of commission until maintenance can be completed.
+If any of these areas are compromised, and there’s no immediate fix, the equipment should be taken out of commission until maintenance can be completed.

 Scissor lift safety depends on the equipment being well-maintained and functional.
-Factors like having the right equipment and traffic control are irrelevant if the vehicle could malfunction at any moment.
+Factors like having the right equipment and traffic control are irrelevant if the vehicle could malfunction.

 3. Use Fall Protection Systems

 Proper fall protection systems should be in place.
 Safety harnesses connected to secure anchor points should be worn if workers operate above 6 feet.
 The guardrail should be inspected daily and checked for faults – any loose parts should be reported and repaired before employees set foot on the work platform.